 If your credit card is charged an interest of 17% p.a., that means your outstanding balance will increase by 0.0466% every day until all your debt is cleared.
 Think that's an insignificantly negligible number?
 Think again.

 Understanding Compound Interest

 Compound interest is generally defined as "interest earned on top of accumulated interest".
-It may sound complicated, and so is better explained with an example.
+It may sound complicated, so is better explained with an example.
 If Michael set aside RM5,000 to an automatically-renewing fixed deposit account at 4% per annum, here’s how much he’d earn over 10 years:

-|Year||Beginning balance||4% Interest Gain||End balance|
+|Year||Beginning Balance||4% Interest Gain||End Balance|

 The "interest gain" column is an illustration of compound interest at work.
 Similarly, it works in the opposite direction too.

 Let’s say Michael has accumulated an outstanding balance of exactly RM5,000.
 To clear it off, he decided to stop using his credit card and make minimum payments of RM200 every month.
 Guess how long will he need to repay that outstanding balance?